Zhoues/minerl-apptainer/README.md

     gdown https://drive.google.com/uc?id=1cOF5Bf6DEvuLXMrY-JCVT2XxDHDosgqU -O base-vgl-env.sif
     ```
     - Note: This environment has already completed steps 1 to 5 of the Normal Installation Procedure，and it supports headless GPU rendering by VGL. **If you are faced with `Too many users have viewed or downloaded this file recently...`, please email to me and I will give you another link, or use the method like [this](https://stackoverflow.com/questions/65312867/how-to-download-large-file-from-google-drive-from-terminal-gdown-doesnt-work)**
-2. Clone this repo and move `vgl-env.def`, `base-vgl-env.sif`, `setupvgl.sh` of this repo to the same level as minedreamer:
+2. Clone this repo and move `vgl-env.def`, `base-vgl-env.sif`, `setupvgl.sh` of this repo to the same level as minedreamer in the MineDreamer Repo, which you should first git clone it:
     ```
     MineDreamer
     ├── README.md